Validating suspicious files

 Our Defense Robot module is proactively looking for backdoors and malware on the server.

-With the signature validating feature you can transition these signatures to the published state.
+With the signature validating feature, you can transition these signatures to the published state.

 All files matching the published signatures will be quarantined on all of your servers under your account.